History Files

 Guallauc / Gwallog Marchod Trin

 Son of Llaenauc.
-Identified with Elmet via two surviving poems.
+Linked with Elmet via two surviving poems.

 c.540

-Guallac is appropriately nicknamed 'Marchod Trin' ('Battle Horseman') in early material that survives by being transported to Wales.
-There are two surviving poems concerning him, one of which calls him a 'judge over Elmet', suggesting he is not so much a king, more a commander-in-chief or even a magistrate (a Roman position of governance that seems to have been strongly maintained in the south in the fifth century but is seemingly unheard of in the sixth).
+Guallac is appropriately nicknamed 'Marchod Trin' ('Battle Horseman') in early material which survives only because it is transported to Wales.
+There are two surviving poems concerning him, one of which calls him a 'judge over Elmet', suggesting he is not so much a king, more a commander-in-chief or even a magistrate (a Roman position of governance which seems to be strongly maintained in the south of the fifth century but is seemingly unheard of in the sixth).

 559

-The Angles of Deira assert their full independence at the same time as Ida of Bernicia dies, raising the threat of invasion into Ebrauc or Elmet by hostile former mercenaries.
+The Angles of Deywr assert their full independence, seemingly at the same time as the death is reported of Ida of Bernicia.
+This significantly raises the threat of an invasion of Ebrauc or Elmet by hostile former mercenaries who have now formed their own kingdom of Deira.

 c.570 - 580